khonzak/PLUS_softwaredev_2022/README.md

 ------------------
 Creating an environment and installing matplotlib:

-conda create --name ENVNAME
+conda create --name ENV1

-conda activate ENVNAME
+conda activate ENV1

 conda install matplotlib

+Exporting the requirements into a file:

+conda env export -- name ENV1 > environmentENV1.yml

-The I added tha file to my GitHub account.
+The I added thag file to my GitHub account.

 Afrer downloading the file from Jonas I created a new environment: